 Spice up your engagement ring with a little color and a lot of personal pizzazz.
-Colored gems have long been the favored betrothal gift for royal families -- Princess Diana sported a blue sapphire and Sarah Ferguson wore a ruby -- and a must-have for the queen's crown.
-Lately, brilliantly hued stones have become even more of a trend, catching on with celebs (remember the boulder-size yellow diamond Ben Affleck gave to J.Lo?) and everyday brides alike (pink diamonds are the most requested gems, with pink sapphires often serving as stand-ins for the less financially endowed).
-Bonus: These fiery gems are often less expensive than diamonds, so you can afford a larger stone (colored diamonds, which are rarer than clear diamonds, being the exception of course).
+Colored gems have long been the favored betrothal gift for royal families -- we all know Kate Middleton's sapphire and diamond ring -- and a must-have for the queen's crown.
+Lately, brilliantly hued stones have become even more of a trend, catching on with celebs and everyday brides alike (pink diamonds and sapphires are some of the most requested colorful stones).
+The bonus in getting a sapphire or other fiery gem is that they are often less expensive than diamonds, so you can afford a larger stone.

 So which hue suits you?
 Pick a color and intensity that match your fashion palette.
 Most stones occur in a range of shades, but fall in love with a color, not a gem.
 If a blue diamond is beyond your budget, there are at least seven different cerulean stones to consider, from a light, aquatic aquamarine to a deep blue sapphire.
 Pick the best gem for your budget and lifestyle.
 Extremely active brides-to-be will want to opt for the most durable gems, including diamonds, rubies, sapphires, and chrysoberyl.
 Listed below are stones by color in order of approximate cost, from lowest to highest price per carat.